-What happens after you’ve sent in your form and evidence
+What happens after you’ve submitted your form and evidence

 Once we get your form and evidence, we’ll reassess how much finance the student is entitled to.
 We’ll send them a new student finance entitlement letter when this is done.

 Before we can do this we need all the correct evidence from you, and your partner if you have one.
-If you don’t send all the evidence we’ve asked for, or you send in evidence for the wrong tax year, this can cause delays.
+If you don’t provide all the evidence we’ve asked for, or you submit evidence for the wrong tax year, this can cause delays.

 What happens if your income is different from your estimated income